Phygitals: published odds, audited live

 Is Phygitals legit?

-The pulls are real — we verify them as actual Solana NFTs (99%+ of recorded pulls confirm on-chain), the odds are published, and our feed audit runs continuously.
+The pulls are real — we verify them as actual Solana NFTs (99.3% of those we've checked confirm on-chain), the odds are published, and our feed audit runs continuously.
 Real, and still −EV once you cash out: the sell-back edge is negative on every pack.

 Phygitals shows positive EV on some packs — is that real?